takkun-mint/FallGuysTools/README.md

   ○ 2.1.02 <br>
     ・ The word "Qualified" was misspelled lol <br>
         I feel very embarrassed.
 I have corrected everything, including the relevant sections.
 Thank you for the information. <br>

+  ○ 2.1.03 <br>
+    ・ Fixed a problem that timers are displayed incorrectly when OverTime occurs, etc. <br>
+    ・ Fixed a problem in which the rounds were not sorted in order of score in the rounds in which points were obtained after the player himself was eliminated. <br>
+    ・ Modified the playback process to reduce the sound shift of the count sound. <br>